Denkiya

 We want you to feel confident knowing exactly how the numbers are derived, using real-world energy prices and industry-standard efficiency data.

-How We Calculate Energy Costs
+Calculating Energy Costs

 Denkiya uses publicly available energy price data, primarily from the U.S. Energy Information Administration (EIA), to estimate what you pay for different fuels.
 We use the most recent full year of data for stability and consistency to provide you regionally accurate, data-driven comparisons across fuel types.
 Rates can vary seasonally; our displayed numbers typically reflect average, minimum, and/or maximum values for your state and calculated costs are rounded to the nearest cent for clarity and consistency.